talkable/talkable-docs/source/campaigns/campaign_placements.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Campaign Placements let you find the best place for your campaign, so your customers will never miss them.
+   :description: Campaign Placements let you find the best place for your campaign, so your customers will never miss it.

 Campaign Placements
 ===================